AJARProject/AJ_Tools_Regex/README.md

 "AJ_Tools_Regex" is a component that will add powerful text functions by using regular expression.
 "Regex Lab" uses the new command Match Regex provided with 4D V11 SQL.

 AJ_Tools_RegexLab is the application for your tests.
-Test

 ## Getting Started